Sadao Yamanaka: Career

+Wartime and Death

-Humanity and Paper Balloons premiered the same day that Yamanaka was drafted into the Japanese army.
-He later died in a field hospital in the Japanese ruled Manchukuo, known today as Manchuria.
+Yamanaka was drafted into the Japanese army on the same day that Humanity and Paper Balloons premiered.
+After just over one year, Yamanaka died in a field hospital on 17 September 1938, aged 28, in the Japanese ruled Manchukuo, known today as Manchuria.
 The cause of death was inflammation of the intestines.

 Style and influences

+Style

 Early on, Yamanaka had stated an interest in blurring the lines between several genres: comedy, historical epics, and comedy-dramas focusing on average people.
 Viewers and critics (notably, Donald Richie and Tadao Sato in pioneering studies of Japanese cinema) note in his surviving films the genesis of ideas later explored by the internationally successful Akira Kurosawa, Kenji Mizoguchi, Yasujirō Ozu and Seijun Suzuki.

-Yamanaka has been characterized as a minimalist, one whose style favoured elegance and rhythm.
+Yamanaka has been characterized as a minimalist, one whose style favored elegance and rhythm.
 In fact, he was a close friend of Ozu, who is often noted as a minimalist too.
+He also shared with Ozu the talent for portraying communities realistically and in rich detail.
+Yamanaka was a master of staging in depth with which to relate his characters to a wider milieu in the background.
+Ozu suggested that had he lived, he would have turned to contemporary dramas (Ozu's specialty) instead of jidaigeki.

+Influences

+Yamanaka based many of his films' narratives and imagery on foreign films and on Ozu adaptations of the same.

+Tange Sazen was based on Stephen Robert's 1932 Lady and Gent, about a boxer and a barmaid who bring up an orphan.

+Kōchiyama Sōshun was based on Ozu's Dragnet Girl, about a gangster who is attracted to an innocent young woman, based on Josef von Sternberg's gangster films.

-Yamanaka is said to have been inspired by Hollywood films such as Rouben Mamoulian's City Streets, Edmund Goulding's Grand Hotel and Frank Capra's It Happened One Night.
+Yamanaka is also said to have been inspired by Hollywood films such as Rouben Mamoulian's City Streets, Edmund Goulding's Grand Hotel and Frank Capra's It Happened One Night.

+Reception

 Director Kazuo Kuroki once said of Yamanaka, "Every film he made wonderfully depicted human purity and chastity with a tender, delicate gaze.
 I was astonished that a young man in his twenties accomplished such perfection."